samlist21/Dewey/README.md

 - [ ] Rename sendSerialDewey.py to Dewey.py.
 Clean up git code
 - [ ] Remove all test and demonstration code that is not used.
 - [ ] Get autonomous mode working.
 Dewey drives around by itself.
-- [ ] Add voice files for "Hello, I'm Dewey", "Excuse Me", "What is your Name?", "Can I take your picture?", "Say Cheese!","Bye, Bye - Dewey Sleeping now",etc.
+- [X] Add voice files for "Hello, I'm Dewey", "Excuse Me", "What is your Name?", "Can I take your picture?", "Say Cheese!","Bye, Bye - Dewey Sleeping now",etc.
-- [ ] Should do a sudo apt-get upgrade.
-Possibly will break some things so need to be careful when we want to do this.
-Test on home Pi setup first, before library setup.
+- [X] Should do a sudo apt-get upgrade.
+Done when Googly eyes installed.
 - [ ] Get Dewey Video working
 - [ ] Add Microphone to Dewey
 - [ ] Get Dewey voice recognition working
-- [ ] Figure out how to break this file into multiple files.
+- [ ] Figure out how to break this README.md file into multiple files.
 It is getting too long.
-- [ ] Fix rogue carrige returns from Arduino.
+- [ ] Fix rogue carriage returns from Arduino.
 - [X] Fixed Dewey so that if Arduino serial port is not working then the program exits gracefully
 - [ ] Fix GLCD need for absolute path
 - [X] Get heading working with LSM303 board.
 - [X] Get acceleration working with LSM303 board.
-- [ ] Clean up motorrun code into smaller more suable functions.
+- [ ] Clean up motorrun code into smaller more suitable functions.
 - [ ] Get forward and backward to work on heading (or encoder) to keep it tracking straight.
-Possibly turn or mke new functions for 90 degrees on R or L
+Possibly turn or make new functions for 90 degrees on R or L
-- [ ] Replace wiring for Sonar sensor.
+- [X] Replace wiring for Sonar sensor.
-- [ ] Move Sonar sensor functions to seperate file.
+- [ ] Move Sonar sensor functions to separate file.
-- [ ] Remove other accelerometer board when satisfied with heading.
+- [X] Remove other accelerometer board when satisfied with heading.
 - [X] Fixed Dewey so that if Arduino serial port is not working then the program exits gracefully
 - [ ] Fix GLCD need for absolute path
 - [X] Get Sonar Sensor working -- Arduino code - Work on Sonar sensor (probably wiring)
 - [X] Wiring 5V supply to the breadboard and better wiring in general.
 - [X] Encoders wired to 5 V
-- [ ] Wire Encoders to Arduino
+- [ ] Wire Encoders to Arduino.
+Wired to power but not arduino
-- [ ]Incorporate encoders and perform testing
+- [ ] Incorporate encoders and perform testing
-- [ ] Solder and wire up Cylon LED Strip
+- [X] Solder and wire up Cylon LED Strip
-- [ ] Solder and wire up Googly eyes.
+- [X] Solder and wire up Googly eyes.
-- [ ] Get Cyon eyes (LED string)working (Pi or Arduino). - Super rad lighting effects
+- [ ] Get Cyon eyes (LED string)working (Pi or Arduino).
 - [ ] Get Googly eyes working.
-(Pi)
+(Pi) Plug in and they should work.
+- [ ] Get Googly eyes to look at something, like where Dewey is going.
+- [ ] Get Googly eyes to close when hitting X, exit
+- [ ] Attach Googly eyes to head
+- [ ] Attach LED Strip to head.
+Fix wiring to input 7 - Super rad lighting effects
+- [ ] Run a sudo apt-get dist-update
+- [ ] Incorporate more Dewey voice files into operation.
+- [ ] After Dewey takes a picture have it displayed on LCD screen.

 ## Wish List

-- Incorporate Heading (possibly acceleration) and see if Dewey can track straight and make better 90 degree turns .
+- Incorporate Heading (possibly acceleration) and see if Dewey can track straight and make better 90 degree turns.
 - Arduino code - Work on wheel tracking via heading.
 Incorporate code into baseline.
+- Have Dewey use camera to follow a tape line on the floor.
 - Create an updated Schematic of Dewey.
 Store on Git
 - Figure out Flask code and implement in Dewey
 - Speed/PID control on drive motors